-A milestone chart shows the date or time when a milestone achieved in a graphical way.
-This graph must be easy to read, Explanatory, and visually attractive.
+A milestone chart shows the date or time when a milestone is achieved in a graphical way.
+This graph must be easy to read, explanatory, and visually attractive.
 This chart can be used to track project development, major achievements, etc. Sadly, Excel does not provide any built-in milestone chart but we can create one using line chart in Excel.

 So, without any delay let's learn how to create a milestone chart in Excel.